amintahmasbi/DSND_Term1/lessons/DeepLearning/1_IntroNNs/README.md

    Very similar to Adadelta (does not use RMS of parameters to keep the units).

-   soothing factor ( for moving average) 0.9
+   smoothing factor ( for moving average) 0.9

    Default learning rate ($\nu=0.001$)